1. Introduction: What is unblu?

-If you choose to use the cloud deployment option, no installation is required - all you need is an account, which you can obtain by registering at www.unblu.com.
+If you choose to use the cloud deployment option, no installation is required - all you need is your account which you can obtain by registering on www.unblu.com.
 For an enterprise cloud account, please contact our sales department.

 - For unblu teams, unblu performance, and unblu enterprise running in the cloud, you can add a snippet to the code of your website, which provides in-context co-browsing.
 This means that customers remain logged in and keep their shopping cart content when they start co-browsing.